-The tank that you received might have become damaged due to a similar reason and that is why it might be leaking.
+The tank that you received might have become damaged similarly and that is why it might be leaking.
 The best option for you is to return to the store you bought this tank from.
-You should tell them about your problem and they will most likely be happy to replace it for you.
-This is in case the tank is actually leaking gas.
+You should tell them about your problem and allow them to recheck the tank themselves.

-Although, this is almost really unlikely to happen.
-There might be a problem with the equipment that you are using with your propane tank.
+Although this rarely happens in any situation, there might be a problem with the equipment that you are using with your propane tank.
 If the pressure coming from your equipment is really low then the gas will flow slowly to the burners.
 In most cases, this results in a low flame and no other problem.

 Another reason for the gas to leak out from the propane tank can be that the pressure release on the tank is causing this problem.
 This usually happens when the temperature of the tank is increased and it starts to build up pressure inside.

-This makes the gas to start leaking out of the valves present on it.
+This pushes the gas out of the valves that are present in the tank.
 Take a look at your valve while using the tank.
-If it opens while you are using it then t means that your tank is building up pressure on its insides.
+If it opens while you are using it then it means that your tank is building up pressure inside.
 Get the pressure release valve replaced or replace it on your own to fix this problem.

 You should not tamper with the valves if you do not have the required expertise.
 It is always better to take the help of an expert who has done such work before.